 Impact on revenue

 Naturally, the ultimate goal of any marketing plan is to increase the revenue figures of an organization.
 All the above-mentioned impact streams finally funnel into revenue generation.This is the final destination of all marketing flows no matter where they began.

 Revenue impact is usually measured in hard numbers such as sales figures and increased customer base and a few important indicators in this regard are:

 - New leads generation and conversion

 Putting content evaluation to good use

 The true essence of a content performance tracking and evaluation policy is not to provide raw data regarding traffic figures and lead generated only.
-In order to reap the full benefits, the data must be put to good use by converting it into actual policy guidelines in order to improve the current and upcoming content marketing plans.
+In order to reap the full benefits, you put to good use to the data by converting it into actual policy guidelines.
+In order to improve the current and upcoming content marketing plans.

-Any content tracking policy would not perform optimally only unless it is incorporated into the mainstream of content marketing plan in a flexible manner where its suggestions and recommendations are immediately taken on board by the relevant department in an efficient manner.
+Any content tracking policy would not perform optimally until you incorporate it into the mainstream of content marketing plan. this should be in a flexible manner where its suggestions and recommendations are immediately taken on board by the relevant department in an efficient manner.

 Aside from providing analytics on already implemented content policies, the performance evaluation should also serve as a guideline for future content plans.
 It should also be used to make any revisions and readjustments to the current content policy if the need arises.

-To wrap it up, it can be argued that having an effective tracking policy to monitor and evaluate your content’s performance is as crucial as the original content marketing plan and it must receive the same delicate attention.
+To wrap it up, people can argue that having an effective tracking policy to monitor and evaluate your content’s performance is crucial.
+Some people even suggest that it is as the original content marketing plan and it must receive the same delicate attention.
 Not only can it prove to be a great indicator to get to know how your content is performing but it can also serve as a guiding light for future content strategies.